CKIK-SChool-Projects/Formula1/README.md

 - Iván Vörös-Szűcs - Development, Design
 - Dávid Sós - Development, Design

 ## In the last commit..
-(Author - Dominik Kulás)
+(Author - Sós Dávid)
-- I fixed the steering
-- I cleaned code
+- We started to use the starting flag as a plus graphical element at the start

 ## TODO - By Priority

-- Figure out how should use the starting flag
 - Code spawnpoints related to something next to the map